projectacrn/acrn-hypervisor/doc/howtos/process/docbuild.rst

   are found in this acrn-documentation repo.

 * Doxygen-generated material used to create all API-specific documents found at http://projectacrn.github.io/api/.
-Clones of the acrn-hypervisor and acrn-devicemodel repos are also used to access the header files for the the public APIs, but more about that later.
+Source files from the acrn-hypervisor/hypervisor and acrn-hypervisor/devicemodel repos are also used to access the header files for the the public APIs, but more about that later.

 The reStructuredText files are processed by the Sphinx documentation system,